Cook smarter

 • Redistributing fermentation gases and equalizing dough temperature

-Have your mise en place ready — once you start folding, speed matters.
+Have your mise en place ready.
+Once you start, speed matters.

-1. Lighten the base first.
-Stir about one-third of the whipped mixture (egg whites, cream) into the heavier base.
-This sacrifices some air but makes the base closer in density to the remaining whipped mixture, making the final fold much easier.
+Lighten the base first — stir about one-third of the whipped mixture (egg whites, cream) into the heavier base.
+This sacrifices some air but brings the densities closer together.

-7. Repeat until just combined — 10-15 strokes is typical.
-Some visible streaks are perfectly fine.
-Overfolding deflates the mixture and defeats the entire purpose.
+Repeat until just combined — 10-15 strokes is typical.
+Some visible streaks are fine.
+Overfolding deflates the mixture.

 Stretch and fold for bread

-In bread baking, folding refers to a series of stretch-and-fold sets performed during bulk fermentation.
+In bread baking, folding means a series of stretch-and-fold sets performed during bulk fermentation.
 This technique is particularly important for high-hydration doughs that are too wet to knead traditionally.

-4. Repeat for all four sides — this is one "set."
+Repeat for all four sides — this completes one set.

 Each set builds gluten structure incrementally.
 After the first two sets, the dough transforms from a shaggy, sticky mass into a smooth, cohesive ball.
 An autolyse before adding salt and yeast gives the flour time to hydrate, making the first fold much easier.